Cliffe Woods: Education

 Cliffe Woods Primary School is a 3-11 primary school, using the buildings built for the Cliffe Woods Middle School.

+There is also a school for children aged 5-18 with additional needs which is called City of Rochester School.

 Local government

 Cliffe Woods is governed by the unitary Medway Council.
 Its direct, day-to-day representation at the Council is through three councillors, as part of the Strood Rural ward.
 Elections occur every four years.
 As at 2018 the three elected stood as Conservatives who form a majority on the Council since 2003 - they sit in the current local policies governing group.

 A lower level operates, mainly as consultees in some policy areas and for minor precept expenditure, Cliffe and Cliffe Woods Civil Parish Council.